SevenShepherd/SevenShepherd.github.io/about.markdown

 You'll find the Bibles I actually use listed below.
 Readability & literalness scores are based on quantitative linguistic comparison of Bible translations using computerized statistical analysis, developed by Dr. Andi Wu.
 See [Readability & literalness](https://csbible.com/wp-content/uploads/2017/01/Quantitative-Translation-Evaluation-by-GBI.pdf).
 These scores do not denote textual purity, all of the following translations can claim 99.5%+ NT textual purity.

+- I currently carry a [Legacy Standard Bible (LSB) New Testament with Psalms & Proverbs](https://316publishing.com/collections/lsb-nt-with-psalms-and-proverbs/products/lsb-new-testament-with-psalms-and-proverbs-goatskin), produced at Royal Jongbloed in the Netherlands in Shamar goatskin.
+- I parallel this with [NLT, EXB, and NET Translator Notes](https://www.biblegateway.com/passage/?search=Jn+8%3A56-59&version=NLT;EXB;NET)

 <!-- For comparison the KJV rates at 48.83% in readability, and 66.58% in literalness to the greek.
 These scores do not denote textual purity, all of the following translations can claim 99% NT textual purity. -->

 <!-- > "**99.8% of textual variants affect nothing**, most are spelling differences. there's different ways to spell John, there's different ways to spell Mary, they're not going to affect anything, but **the one-fifth of 1% that do affect things are the ones that scholars talk about**.
 The bottom line is it does not matter in some respects which New Testament you use because **no essential doctrine is jeopardized** by any of these textual variants" &mdash; [Professor Daniel B. Wallace, Ph.D.](https://youtu.be/NikVdhp0YFs) -->